axeluhl/TickChunks/README.md

     java -jar BuildTools.jar --dont-update
 ```

 This will give a spigot-X.YY.Z.jar with the necessary patches in place in your ``<my-spigot-dir>`` directory.

+To build this plug-in against the Spigot JAR create as per the instructions above clone this plug-ins Git
+repository and import into Eclipse.
+Go to the project's "Java Build Path" settings and set the variable
+``Spigot`` to your choice for ``<my-spigot-dir>`` above.
+The project should then build without errors because
+the spigot-X.YY.Z.jar file that you build before should be found by Eclipse.

+Next, double-click the ``createjar.jardesc`` file in the project.
+It will create the TickChunks.jar file in your
+Eclipse workspace directory.
+Move the resulting ``TickChunks.jar`` file to your server's ``plugins/`` directory.
+This is assuming that your server runs off the ``spigot-X.YY.Z.jar`` compiled above.

+Feedback to spigot@homemp3.dyndns.org.
 Have fun.